 If you chose to go with WordPress (which I highly recommend), you will set up your domain name when you set up the rest of your blog, as shown below.

 Alternatively, you can register your domain name separately and link it to your blog later on.
 For cheap domain names, I recommend NameCheap, which costs less than a DOLLAR to register a new .com domain.
 If you’d like to register now and link it to your blog later, go ahead and click here to register your domain name.

 Set up hosting and install WordPress * (WordPress only)

 Lucky for you though, I have a special hosting rate from Bluehost that I am able to offer to you.
-It only costs $2.95/month, unlimited bandwidth, custom email accounts, a super easy 1 click WordPress install, and so much more.
+Their basic plan only costs $2.95/month, includes a FREE domain name, unlimited bandwidth, custom email accounts, a super easy 1 click WordPress install, and so much more.

 Let’s get to it…

 To get started with WordPress, sign up for your hosting account and get the special rate by clicking here.
 The basic plan should suit most small websites and blogs but if you think you will need more features, you can choose a different plan.
 The rate is charged up front annually so you can save huge!
 (These are special Wonder Forest reader exclusive rates).

 If you’ve decided to sign up with Bluehost and haven’t yet purchased your domain name, you’ll be able to choose a domain name right after selecting the plan you want.

 - I recommend going with a .com, .org, .net, or your country extension (.ca, .co.uk, etc.)

 - Your domain should be easy to say and spell.
 Try to avoid hyphens.